WASH and behaviour change

 Prior to working for LSHTM I spent five years doing community development work in remote Aboriginal communities in Australia.
 Following that I worked for four years in Papua New Guinea (PNG) firstly as a TB communication specialist and then as the National TB Program Manager for World Vision who were scaling up TB care throughout the country as part of a Global Fund Grant.
 I have a BA in Media, Society and Culture and a Masters in Public Health in Developing Countries.
 I am currently undertaking my PhD at LSHTM on hygiene behaviour change during humanitarian crises.

 I currently co-ordinate the Designing Disease Control Programs Module.
 I teach on Applied Public Health in Developing Countries, Global Disability and Health, Tropical and Environmental Health and the Diploma in Tropical Medicine and Hygiene.
 I teach external courses at Imperial College and John Hopkins University.
 I also supervise summer project students each year and am an advisor to three other PhD students working on WASH and behaviour change.

-At LSHTM my focus has been on designing and evaluating water, sanitation, hygiene and nutrition behaviour change programs in Africa and Asia.
+At LSHTM my focus has been on designing and evaluating water, sanitation, hygiene and nutrition behaviour change programs in Africa, Asia and the Middle East.
 Some of my recent work has included:

 - A nutritional behaviour change trial in Indonesia

 - A hand washing behaviour change trial in Nigeria

 - A trial to improve WASH access for people with disability in Malawi

 - An assessment of the contamination of infant formula bottles in Indonesia.

 - Understanding sub-optimal hygiene practices related to trachoma in Ethiopia

 - Understanding water use and purchasing preferences in Nigeria